 - Summer school, where available and when available.
-The cost of summer school is paid by the parent/guardian, unless eligibility requirements are met for a reduced cost or no cost. - CTECS approved correspondence and online credit recovery courses.
+The cost of summer school is paid by the parent/guardian, unless eligibility requirements are met for a reduced cost or no cost. - A credit recovery program that is approved by the Commissioner of Education.
 The cost of on-line credit recovery courses are paid by the parent/guardian unless eligibility requirements are met for a reduced cost or no cost. - Repeat the grade, space permitting, after administrative review. - Exit and enroll in their local district.